“Thank you for your hard work.”

 Whistle While You Work: Commit Yourself to Tidying Up

-If you’re in the planning stages of your community, consider yourself to have a leg up in this area.
+If you’re in the planning stages of your enterprise social network, consider yourself to have a leg up in this area.
 This is your chance to save time later by including a group cleanup policy within your community governance.

-Your policy should specify an incremental time period in which you will clean up your employee community by archiving or deleting groups that meet certain criteria.
+Your policy should specify an incremental time period in which you will clean up your enterprise social network by archiving or deleting groups that meet certain criteria.
 Standards might start with removing groups that haven’t produced any unique content in the last three months or groups that have less than two members, for example.

 Your policy might also include identifying groups that lack an administrator, as these groups are more likely to be inactive.
 Based on perceived past value, decide whether it's worth pursuing a new sponsor or volunteering for the job yourself.